Margaret Rose, Managing Partner

-In December 2006 Ms. Rose co-founded the Caribbean Procurement Institute (CPI) and now serves as Executive Director.
-In this capacity, Ms. Rose has spearheaded the development of the premier CPPC Forum, the Procurement Intensive Seminar Series™ which is a series of two day intensive training programmes designed to give the participant an in-depth and comprehensive coverage of the legal and practical complexities arising in specialised areas in the field of procurement, The Procurement Law Toolkit Series™ and the five (5) day Osgoode Certificate in Public Procurement Law (Commonwealth Caribbean Edition).
+In December 2006 Ms. Rose co-founded the Caribbean Procurement Institute (CPI) and served as Executive Director up until April 2017.
+In this capacity, Ms. Rose spearheaded the development of the premier Caribbean Public Procurement Conference (CPPC) Forum, the Procurement Intensive Seminar Series™ which is a series of two day intensive training programmes designed to give the participant an in-depth and comprehensive coverage of the legal and practical complexities arising in specialised areas in the field of procurement, The Procurement Law Toolkit Series™ and the five (5) day Osgoode Certificate in Public Procurement Law (Commonwealth Caribbean Edition).
 Ms. Rose served as adjunct faculty at the Osgoode Hall Law School, Toronto Canada in its annual Public Procurement Law Certificate Programme between 2010 – 2013.
 In 2008, the CPI sponsored the establishment of its sister non-profit organisation the Caribbean Association of Procurement Professionals (CAPP) which is dedicated to serving the professional development, certification and capacity building of procurement professionals.
 From inception to date, CPI has trained over 2500 regional professionals engaged in the function of procurement.

-Ms. Rose is the founder of the NGO Disclosure Today with head offices in the UK and local offices in Trinidad and Tobago and Portugal and currently serves as it's Chairman.
-Disclosure Today is an award-winning social governance project promoting responsible and effective citizen engagement in public decision-making.
+Ms. Rose is the founder of the NGO Disclosure Today with head offices in the UK and local offices in Trinidad and Tobago and Portugal served as Chairman between 2015 and 2017.
+Disclosure Today was an award-winning social governance project promoting responsible and effective citizen engagement in public decision-making.